svenyurgensson/parametron/README.md

       end
 ```

-The main aim of this small gem is to implement base AOP (aspect oriented programming) to separate validation, conversion and setting defaults for methods from real businnes logic which should be the only important part of that method.
+The main aim of this small gem is to implement base AOP (aspect oriented programming) to separate validation, conversion and setting defaults for methods from real businnes logic which should be the only body of that method without validators, convertors, default setters overhead.

 In order to get this functionality you only need to include `Parametron` module into top of your class and after that describe desired incoming parameters for method.